 Specially Formulated Cat Foods for Cats With Sensitive Stomachs

-However, the best food for cats with sensitive stomachs has always been the specially formulated pet food, available from most good stores.
+However, the best food for cats with sensitive stomachs is specially formulated food.
+It is available from most good stores or online sellers.

-For instance, Blue Buffalo Light Protection Dry Adult Cat Food is a great dry option, made from a chicken and brown rice blend.
-It’s a high-protein, low-grain alternative to regular cat food that is made for (adult) cats with sensitive stomachs.
-Rather than most store-bought, ‘premium’ cat foods this one is intentionally low on wheat, a major cause of stomach problems – leading to fur-loss, vomiting etc, in some cats.
+For instance, Blue Buffalo Light Protection Dry Adult Cat Food is a great dry option.
+Made from a chicken and brown rice blend.
+It’s a high-protein, low-grain alternative to regular cat food suitable for (adult) cats with sensitive stomachs.
+Rather than most store-bought, ‘premium’ cat foods this one is intentionally low on wheat.
+Wheat is a major cause of stomach problems – leading to fur-loss, vomiting etc, in some cats.

 Purina One Sensitive Systems is another, similarly formulated dry cat food.
 While mainly consisting of real turkey, this crucially also contains a healthy amount of fatty acids, vitamins and a large dose of protein.
 Rather than prescription food, Purina One is a more affordable, commercial alternative.

 In the end, the best food for cats with sensitive stomachs will be simple, with no additives.
-It will be suitable for regular meals, and it will contain actual meat products, with low (if any) traces of grains and wheats.
+It will be suitable for regular, long-term meals.
+It should also contain real meat products, with low (if any) traces of grains and wheats.

 If you’ve chosen to invest in the best food for cats with sensitive stomachs, you should always follow these guidelines or your cat’s situation may not change: don’t switch around food too often, make sure you control the portions, and help them not to eat too quickly (as this may cause them to vomit too!).